rosengrenen/a-galaxy-reborn/ldap/README.md

 ## Info about setup

 Runs OpenLDAP and phpldapadmin in docker containers.
+It exposes secure ldap on port 636 and unsecure phpldapadmin on port 8080.

 ## How to setup